osisoft/Edge-Data-Store-Docs/content/egress/on-demand-egress.md

 1. Create a JSON file.

-    - For content structure, see the following [Examples](#examples).
+    - For content structure, see the following [Example on-demand egress request](#Example_on-demand_egress_request).

 1. Update the parameters as needed.
-For a table of all available parameters, see [Parameters](#parameters).
+For descriptions of all available parameters, see [Parameters](#parameters).

 1. Save the JSON file to any directory on the device where Edge Data Store is installed.